How to choose the best Zendesk GPT bot in 2026

 If you work in customer support, you probably know the feeling.
 The ticket queue is a never-ending story, the same questions pop up day after day, and your team’s time is spent on tasks that feel... well, repetitive.
 You've heard AI is the answer, and plugging a Zendesk GPT bot into your workflow seems like the most logical way to get some breathing room.

-But when you start digging in, you find it’s not so simple.
-Do you stick with the AI tools Zendesk built?
+But when you start digging in, you find there are several strong paths to take.
+Do you stick with the robust AI tools Zendesk built?
 Do you listen to the tech-savvy folks on Reddit and try building your own with the ChatGPT API?
-Or do you go with a specialized third-party platform?
-The options can make your head spin.
+Or do you go with a specialized third-party platform that complements your setup?

 Let's cut through the noise.
 This guide will walk you through the three main ways to add a GPT bot to your Zendesk setup.
-We'll break down the good, the bad, and the hidden costs of each one.
+We'll break down the advantages and considerations of each one.
 By the end, you'll have a clear idea of which path makes the most sense for your team.

 What is a Zendesk GPT bot?